-In Alberta and British Columbia, Canada there is a wealth of opportunity to pursue the exciting sport of ice climbing.
+In Alberta and British Columbia, Canada there is a wealth of opportunity to pursue the sport of ice climbing.
 Kananaskis Country and the Ghost Region offer virtually unlimited opportunities across a broad range of skill levels.
 An Internet search can assist in locating websites for guiding services and current ice conditions.

 In Western Canada, there is an excellent guide-book titled, 'Waterfall Ice Climbs in the Canadian Rockies' authored by Joe Josephson and published by Rocky Mountain Books.
 Unfortunately, the book is out of print and difficult to obtain.

 Some initial time on an indoor climbing wall, to learn the fundamental climbing and rope techniques, is highly recommended.
 Often, people who believe they are afraid of heights are actually afraid of falling.
 Learning to climb safely can often alleviate this fear.
-Participants need to be somewhat fit.
+Participants need to be fit.

 To illustrate the experience, a few photos follow.